 - Safer Than Tampons- Cups are less likely to result in Toxic Shock Syndrome - a rare but deadly bacterial infection usually attributed to tampons usage.
 Toxic Syndrome may result from using super-absorbent tampons and wearing tampons for more than the recommended time.

 - Eco-friendly - Menstrual cups’ reusability allows women to buy fewer products yearly, leading to fewer landfills and paper-based packaging.
 Also, a cup user creates less carbon footprint and helping the environment.

 - Can Be Worn With an IUD - Menstrual cups dislodging one’s intrauterine device (IUD) used to be a concern.
 A Retrospective chart survey by Ellen R Wiebe and Konia J Trouton showed evidence that IUD expulsion rates are not affected by menstrual cups.
+Not sure how to insert it?
+Read our article about different period cup folds!
 Dr. Barb recommends checking with your gynecologist before deciding on the best choice for your health and safety.

 Wiebe ER, Trouton KJ.
 Does using tampons or menstrual cups increase early IUD expulsion rates?
 Contraception.
 2012 Aug;86(2):119-21.
 DOI: 10.1016/j.contraception.2011.12.002.
 Epub 2012 Mar 28.
 PMID: 22464406.